The Travel Guide to Beqa & Pacific Harbour on a Budget© FijiPocketGuide.com

 Dining on the Budget on the Pacific Harbour

-Those staying in the Pacific Harbour and Navua will find that venturing outside of their resort will open up a whole array of cheap dining options!
-Curry houses, burger bars and cafes are a great place to sit down for a bite to eat without breaking the bank.
+Those staying in the Pacific Harbour and Navua will find that venturing outside of their resort opens up a whole array of cheap dining options!
+Curry houses, burger bars, and cafes are great places to sit down for a bite to eat without breaking the bank.

 Cheap Eats on the Pacific Harbour

-Get your burger fix at Beach Bum Burgers (Beach Road) serving up an array of hearty burgers, from classics like bacon and cheeseburgers to island-style burgers with pineapple.
+Get your burger fix at Beach Bum Burgers (Beach Road), which serves up an array of hearty burgers, from classics like bacon and cheeseburgers to island-style burgers with pineapple.
 You can also pick up an affordable fish & chips meal!
-Prices are FJ$18-$24.

-You’ll also find cheap Chinese food at Mama’s Dumpling Cafe and seafood at Kevis Fish on Chips.
+You’ll find cheap takeaway food at the Chicken and Ice-cream Shack (Queens Road, Navua) and seafood at Kevis Fish on Chips (Queens Road, east of Uprising Resort).
 Find out more in our Top Cheap Eats on the Pacific Harbour.

 Eating on Beqa Island